 Costs of Adopting: Fact Sheet for Families

-Prospective adoptive parents may be concerned about the financial costs of adopting an infant or child and their ability to meet these costs.
-While becoming a parent is rarely free of expenses (even pregnancy and childbirth can be relatively expensive without adequate insurance), adoptive parents often are faced with initial costs that can seem challenging.
+The financial costs of adopting an infant or child can be concerning.
+Not everyone can meet these expenses.
+While becoming a parent is rarely cheap, adoptive parents often face adoption fees that can seem quite challenging.

-However, with planning and with knowledge about the different types of adoptions and resources available, prospective adoptive parents should be able to develop a budget that includes most of the foreseeable expenses.
+However, with planning and with knowledge about the different types of adoptions and resources available, prospective adoptive parents should be able to develop a budget that includes most of the adoption expenses.

 The Costs of Adopting a Child

-The total cost of adopting varies from $0 to more than $40,000, depending on a number of factors.
-The chart below outlines some general categories of adoption and costs associated with the services provided.
+The total cost of adopting varies from $0 to more than $40,000, depending on many factors.
+The information below outlines some general categories of adoption and costs associated with the services provided.
 The wide range reflects the multitude of factors that may affect costs, including the type of adoption, the type of placement agency or facilitator, and the child's age and circumstances.
-Prospective adoptive parents are encouraged to check with the agencies they are considering to find out more about specific costs for their circumstances.

-Universal expenses are incurred by everyone who adopts a child.
+Everyone who adopts a child incurs universal expenses.
 These expenses include home study expenses and court costs.

 Costs of Adopting for Certain Types of Adoption

 In addition to the costs common to every adoption, adoptive parents generally incur costs specific to their type of adoption.
-The costs for three types of adoption are described here: foster care, domestic infant, and intercountry.
-These expenses are in addition to the universal expenses described above in most cases.
+Here are descriptions of the costs for two types of adoption: domestic infant and intercountry.
+In most cases, these expenses are in addition to the universal expenses described above.

-Domestic infant adoption costs: $5,000 to $40,000.
-These vary widely according the type of agency used and, sometimes, the individual adoption circumstances.
-It is important for prospective parents to fully understand what is included in agency and attorney fees.
-In some cases, the cost of the home study is included, rather than broken out separately.
+Costs for a domestic infant adoption range from $5,000 to $40,000.
+They vary widely according to the type of agency and, sometimes, the individual adoption circumstances.
+It is important for prospective parents to understand what is included in agency and attorney fees.
+In some cases, these fees include the cost of the home study rather than broken out separately.
 Domestic infant adoptions fall into three general categories, each with its own attendant costs:

 - Licensed private agency adoption costs: $5,000 to $40,000.
-Costs for this type of adoption include a fee charged by the agency and may include the cost of the home study, birth parent counseling, adoptive parent preparation and training, and social work services involved in matching a child to a prospective family.
+Costs for this type of adoption include a fee charged by the agency.
+It may also include the cost of the home study, birth parent counseling, adoptive parent preparation and training, and social work services involved in matching a child to a prospective family.

-- Independent adoption costs: $8,000 to $40,000 (average is $10,000-$15,000).
-Independent adoptions handled by an attorney generally result in costs that may include medical expenses for the birth mother (as allowed by law), as well as separate legal fees for representing adoptive and birth parents, and any allowable fees for advertising.
+- Independent adoption costs: $8,000 to $40,000 (the average is $10,000-$15,000).
+Independent adoptions handled by an attorney generally result in costs that may include medical expenses for the birth mother (as allowed by law), separate legal fees for representing adoptive and birth parents, and any allowable fees for advertising.

-Intercountry adoption costs: $7,000 to $30,000.
 Agencies that provide intercountry adoption services charge fees that range from $7,000 to $30,000.
 These fees generally include dossier and immigration processing and court costs.
-In some cases, they may include a required donation to the foreign orphanage or agency.
-Overall costs may be affected by the type of entity in the foreign country that is responsible for placing the child (e.g., government agency, government orphanage, charitable foundation, attorney, facilitator, or some combination thereof).
+Sometimes, they may include a required donation to the foreign orphanage or agency.
+Overall costs may be affected by the type of entity in the foreign country responsible for placing the child (e.g., government agency, government orphanage, charitable foundation, attorney, or facilitator).